 Piracetam is perhaps the most famous of the so-called “smart drugs” for a few reasons.

 First, it works.
 Users report enhanced cognitive abilities, increased intuition, and increased ability to organize their surroundings.

 Second, it has extremely low toxicity concerns and is therefore considered safe to use.

 Third, it protects the brain and alleviates various brain ailments.

-These conclusions are based on decades of testing and observation, along with the fact that the absence of toxicity and side effects from Piracetam is rarely seen with most prescription medication.
+These conclusions are based on decades of testing and observation, a long with the fact that the absence of toxicity and side effects from Piracetam is rarely seen with most prescription medications.

 Piracetam not only fights disease -- it also may postpone or even reverse natural brain aging and can make “normal brains” work more efficiently!